k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 <p>Y</p>
 </td>
 <td width="500pxl">
-<p>Use the new TDM 8.1 Actor - <strong>GenerateConsistent&nbsp;</strong> - for all the field's instances to keep the referential integrity of the instances.</p>
+<p>Use the new TDM 8.1 Actor - <strong>GenerateConsistent&nbsp;</strong> - for all the field's instances to keep referential integrity of the instances.</p>
 </td>
 </tr>
 </tbody>